 1. Adopt the craftsman mindset.
 Focus on your work.
 When you are worried about being passionate about something or whether is “means” anything you end up asking questions like:

 “Is this what I’m passionate about?
 Why am I not feeling passionate about it right now?”

 “If the world is going to end anyway why should I even bother?”

 “Is this pleasing to me?”

-Notice the obsession with your own self in that mindset.
-Instead a craftsman focuses on the work he/she’s doing.
+Notice the obsession with yourself in that mindset.
+Instead, a craftsman focuses on the work he’s doing.
 When you adopt the craftsman mindset you end up asking questions like:

 “How can I be better?”

 “How can I provide more value for others?”

 “Why did they respond that way to my work?”

 These questions are centered around making better things for other people.
 For making other people’s lives better.
 The secret here is that you end up doing a lot more good for yourself by holding this focus.